oroinc/documentation/commerce/user_guide/overview/customers/customer_user_roles_overview.rst

 Any new role is labeled as customizable and may apply either to the customer specified in the role details or globally for all customers when the customer is not provided.

-With the Customer User Role you can manages the following access- and permissions-related settings:
+With the Customer User Role you can manage the following access- and permissions-related settings:

 * Profile management permission: A user may be able to view and edit their user profile, when the **Self-Managed** option is enabled for their role.